werval/werval-skel-gradle/README.md

 To see all available tasks: `gradle tasks`

-The QiWeb documentation is available at http://localhost:23023/@doc in development mode.
+The Werval documentation is available at http://localhost:23023/@doc in development mode.